idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_model.md

 Recall that the fourth term, the viscous force, is treated with a unique model for the heat exchanger region.
-Consequently, the `block` parameter is used to restrict the relevant to kernel to the heat exchanger,
+Consequently, the `block` parameter is used to restrict the relevant kernel to the heat exchanger,

 !listing /msfr/steady/run_ns.i block=FVKernels/friction_hx_x